Work is love made visible.Kahlil Gibran

 The Anxiety of Going Back to Work

-One of the worst feelings in life is being on the last day of your vacation and coming to terms about returning to work – especially work that you don’t love.
+One of the worst feelings in life is being on the last day of your vacation and coming to terms with returning to work – especially work that you don’t love.

 Well, this article isn’t to help you find your purpose (you can drop me a note if you want to talk about that).